CQCL/pytket-docs/manual/manual_backend.rst

 .. `get_unitary` treats circuit with open inputs and gives map on 2^n-dimensional complex Hilbert space

-The majority of :py:class:`Backend` s will run the :py:class:`Circuit` on the initial state :math:`|0\rangle^{\otimes n}`.
-However, because we can form the composition of :py:class:`Circuit` s, we want to be able to test them with open inputs.
-When the :py:class:`Circuit` is purely quantum, we can represent its effect as an open circuit by a unitary matrix acting on the :math:`2^n`-dimensional Hilbert space.
+The majority of :py:class:`~pytket.backends.Backend` s will run the :py:class:`~pytket.Circuit` on the initial state :math:`|0\rangle^{\otimes n}`.
+However, because we can form the composition of :py:class:`~pytket.Circuit` s, we want to be able to test them with open inputs.
+When the :py:class:`~pytket.Circuit` is purely quantum, we can represent its effect as an open circuit by a unitary matrix acting on the :math:`2^n`-dimensional Hilbert space.
 The :py:class:`AerUnitaryBackend` from ``pytket-qiskit`` is designed exactly for this.

 .. jupyter-execute::